Andrew Craig: Ultimate Fighting Championship

 Craig made his UFC debut on short notice as an injury replacement for Jared Hamman against Australian Kyle Noke on March 3, 2012, at UFC on FX 2.
 Despite losing the first round, Craig came back to dominate the second and third rounds, winning via unanimous decision.

 Craig defeated Rafael Natal on July 11, 2012, at UFC on Fuel TV: Munoz vs. Weidman.
 After being rocked and controlled for the majority of the second round, Craig landed a head kick to capture a comeback knockout victory.

 In his third fight for the promotion, Craig faced Ronny Markes on January 19, 2013, at UFC on FX 7.
 He lost the fight via unanimous decision.
 It was the first loss of his professional career.

 Craig defeated former WEC Middleweight Champion Chris Leben via split decision on July 6, 2013, at UFC 162.

 Craig took on English fighter Luke Barnatt in his next outing on October 26, 2013, at UFC Fight Night 30.
 He lost the fight via submission in the second round.
 Despite the loss on his record, the fight also earned Craig his first Fight of the Night bonus award.

 Craig was expected to face Chris Camozzi on April 11, 2014, at UFC Fight Night 39.
 However, the fight was cancelled on the day of the weigh-ins as Craig was ruled out with an illness.

 Craig faced Cezar Ferreira on June 28, 2014, at UFC Fight Night: Swanson vs. Stephens.
 He lost the fight via unanimous decision.

 Craig was expected to face Edgar Garcia in a welterweight bout on July 15, 2015, at UFC Fight Night 71.
 However, Garcia was forced from the bout with injury and replaced by promotional newcomer Lyman Good.
 Craig lost the fight via TKO in the second round and was subsequently released from the promotion following the loss.

 Personal life

-Craig works as a manager at Onnit.
+Craig works as the head MMA coach at 10th Planet Austin and Director of Partnership Development for UFC Vet Tim Kennedy.